dcarter-ds/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+#### Answers:
+- I believe the most important thing to pay attention to in a code review is whether or not the code is doing what it's supposed to do.
+Does it solve the problem the developer intends on solving?
+If it breaks, the obvious answer is "no".
+But, even if the code does not explicitly break, it must still return the correct result, which can be found through unit testing.
+- Containers are useful because they keep each software project isolated and secure.
+Each project requires specific dependencies, setup and testing.
+If these projects are outside a contained environment, a project's specific dependencies may interfere with another project.
+  Also, if something breaks, you have a definitive answer for where it's breaking; inside your container.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),